Table of Contents

-Legitimate loan brokers will provide multiple avenues for clients to contact them.
-If it seems impossible to reach your broker, they may have promised something too good to be true.
+Legitimate small business loan brokers will provide multiple avenues for clients to contact them.
+If it seems impossible to reach your commercial loan broker, they may have promised something too good to be true.

 - No credit check required

-A legitimate broker should be transparent about what they do with the client information they have access to.
+A legitimate small business finance broker should be transparent about what they do with the client information they have access to.

 Keeping the Borrower’s Best Interest in Mind

-If you don’t have the time to investigate funding options on your own, feel out of your depth or are having trouble finding a lender, a loan broker can be a huge asset.
-You can also rest assured knowing that the Borrower’s Bill of Rights protects you and your business from predatory lending practices.
-However, it’s still important to do your own research to ensure the broker you choose can help, while having your best interest at heart.
+It’s important that the business loan broker you choose can help you while having your best interest at heart.
+If you don’t have the time to investigate funding options on your own, feel out of your depth or are having trouble finding a lender, a business loan broker can be a huge asset.